purpleseadragon/DiscordWolfram/README.md

-Project for calling Wolfram Alpha solve functions using a discord bot
+Project for calling Wolfram Alpha solve functions using a discord bot as well as other miscellaneous things.